José A. Cabranes: Federal judicial service

 Cabranes is considered to be a moderate conservative, despite being appointed by a Democrat.
 Some people suggested that Bush nominate him to the Supreme Court.

-After the assumption of senior status by Joel Flaum and Stephen Breyer, Cabranes became the longest-serving active federal judge and the last judge continuously in active service from the presidency of Jimmy Carter.
-In October 2021 he announced his intention to assume senior status upon confirmation of a successor.
-He assumed senior status on March 10, 2023.
+After Joel Flaum and Stephen Breyer assumed senior status, Cabranes became the longest-serving active federal judge and the last judge continuously in active service from the presidency of Jimmy Carter.
+In October 2021, he announced his intention to assume senior status upon confirmation of a successor.
+He assumed senior status on March 9, 2023.

 Notable rulings

 The following decisions, among others, appear in the 2010 edition of the Almanac of the Federal Judiciary.

 United States v.
 Gatlin, 216 F.3d 207 (2d Cir.
 2000): Cabranes, writing for the panel in a matter of first appellate impression, held that the district court was without congressionally authorized jurisdiction to try a civilian charged with committing a crime against an individual on a United States military installation abroad.
 Cabranes concluded that such crimes fell within a "jurisdictional gap" that was created 40 years ago when the Supreme Court ruled that civilians may not be tried in courts martial, and directed that a copy of the opinion be forwarded to members of Congress for their consideration.
 Following the panel's decision, Congress enacted a statute remedying the jurisdictional gap.

 In re United States (Coppa), 267 F.3d 132 (2d Cir.
 2001): Cabranes, writing for the panel and granting the government's petition for mandamus, held that the district court misapplied the teachings of Brady v.
 Maryland, 373 U.S. 83 (1963) and its progeny in holding that the government was required, as a matter of constitutional law, to disclose all impeachment evidence immediately, pursuant to defendants' request for such, without regard to its materiality and far in advance of trial.

 United States v.
 Thomas, 274 F.3d 655 (2d Cir.
 2001) (en banc): Cabranes, writing for the unanimous en banc court, held that the teachings of the Supreme Court's decision in Apprendi v.
 New Jersey, 530 U.S. 466 (2000) compel the conclusion that drug type and quantity are elements of the offense under 21 U.S.C. §841 that must be charged in the indictment and submitted to the jury for its finding beyond a reasonable doubt.

 United States v.
 Reyes, 283 F.3d 446 (2d Cir.
 2002), cert. denied, 537 U.S. 833 (2002): Cabranes, writing for the panel, provided an account of the United States Probation Office functions and held that a probation officer conducting a court-imposed home visit of a convicted person serving a term of federal supervised release is not subject to the probable cause requirements of the Fourth Amendment or to the reasonable suspicion standard applicable to probation searches under United States v.
 Knight, 534 U.S. 112 (2001).
 Cabranes also concluded that, contrary to the so-called "stalking horse" theory, the law permits cooperation between probation officers and law enforcement personnel.